zipizapclouds/website/content/en/blog/2022-03-11-flagger-is-adding-gateway-api/index.md

 Thanks a lot [Sanskar Jaiswal](https://github.com/aryan9600) for working on [the implementation](https://github.com/fluxcd/flagger/pull/1108)!

-We are excited to bring this feature to you and we love feedback!
+We are excited to bring this feature to you, and we love feedback!
 Please let us know if you have feedback, questions or how you are going to use this!